 Step 8: Publish Your Event Registration Form in WordPress.

 Unlike many WordPress event registration plugins, WPForms lets you add forms to almost anywhere on your WordPress website.
-You can publish your form in posts, pages, and even as WordPress sidebar widgets.
+You can publish your form in posts, pages, and even WordPress sidebar widgets.

 Let’s look at embedding your registration form on a new page in WordPress.